 An executive might feel embarrassed admitting he needs help or worry that the HR person might tell others in the organization.
 The HR person must be extremely credible with executives.
 You obtain credibility from how you conduct yourself, from the ideas that you have, and your own political savvy.

 Don’t expect to coach unless your credentials, reputation, and standing in your organization are impeccable.
-The person participating in the coaching has to feel that you are looking out for his best interests and maintaining confidentiality at all times.
-This is the only way in which you can expect managers and executives to seek coaching interaction.
+The person participating in the coaching has to feel that you are looking out for their best interests and maintaining confidentiality at all times.
+It is the only way in which you can expect managers and executives to seek coaching interaction.

-One of the most important factors the internal HR person brings to the coaching role is her knowledge of the organization and the impact of the manager on that environment.
-This is one of the reasons HR coaches fail to attract internal clients for these new relationships.
+One of the most important factors the internal HR person brings to the coaching role is their knowledge of the organization and the impact of the manager on that environment.
+It is one of the reasons HR coaches fail to attract internal clients for these new relationships.

-Beyond the issue of complete confidentiality, the coaching assistance she is providing to the executive must contribute more than organizational feedback to help the executive further develop his potential.
+Beyond the issue of complete confidentiality, the coaching assistance they are providing to the executive must contribute more than organizational feedback to help the executive further develop their potential.